costastf/locationsharinglib/README.rst

 - You need to sign out, and manually sign into your Google account.
 Then browse to google.com/maps and extract from your "google.com" cookies and save it as `cookies.txt`
 - Checkout `this chrome extension <https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/related?hl=en>`_ to help export such file very easily
+- Once `cookies.txt` created, if the Google account will be signed out it **will invalidate the cookies**

 Development Workflow